JipengSun/2023_NU_Summer_VR/README.md

 ### Week 5
 **Key questions to ask**

-1. To make it real, how to make a 2 cm displayed image be perceived as 1.5 meter away from the users?
+1. To make it real, how to make a 2-cm far displayed image be perceived as 1.5-meter away from the users?

 2. What are the poplur optical components of current near eye display?
 How do they work?
 What are the trade-offs?